-After gas piping is completed, carefully check all field-installed piping connections for gas leaks.
-Use a commercially available leak detecting solution specifically manufactured for leak detection.
-Never use an open flame to test for gas leaks.
+After gas piping is completed, carefully check all piping connections (factory- and field-installed) for gas leaks.
+Use a leak detecting solution or other preferred means.

 NOTE - If emergency shutoff is necessary, shut off the main manual gas valve and disconnect the main power to the furnace.
 The installer should properly label these devices.